 Although GoPros are handy for capturing video and photos, many people don’t know what to do with that content.
 GoPro is acknowledging this issue, in part by making its Quik editing app for mobile and desktop part of the solution.
 With Quik you can access the content off GoPro Plus or a camera paired with a smartphone or tablet, and quickly create short video clips that are shareable.

-The Capture app (iOS and Android) replaces the GoPro app that previous Hero cameras used, but it’s essentially the same app – at least, for now.
-GoPro has one of the easiest pairing methods for connecting a camera to a phone or tablet, and with the Capture app you can perform the same functions as you can with the rear LCD, but remotely and much faster.
+At time of launch, GoPro renamed its mobile app to Capture app (iOS and Android), but it’s essentially the same app.
+We guess the name didn’t catch on, because with the launch of the Hero6 Black, GoPro has reverted to its namesake.
+GoPro’s app has one of the easiest pairing methods for connecting a camera to a phone or tablet, and you can perform the same functions as you can with the rear LCD, but remotely and much faster.